About TWC

 Photo of George Wheeler

-Patrick Masterson, Housing Consultant
+Patrick Masterson, Senior Housing Consultant

 Patrick joined the TWC team in 2020 having spent the previous six years working in a management role in the co-op non-profit sector in the Greater Toronto and Hamilton Area.
 His experience working with communities on projects such as refinancing mortgages and coordination of the subsequent large and necessary capital repairs to properties and communities is noteworthy.